antoniosignore/client_credentials/README.md

     /target/test.war

 ## Design

-The test requires the implementation of the oauth
+The test requires the implementation of the client credential grant defined in Oauth specifications

 The simplest of all of the OAuth 2.0 grants, this grant is suitable for machine-to-machine authentication where a specific user’s permission to access data is not required.